alelapi/jsnad-preparation/docs/certification/buffer-stream/README.md

 - Extend `Transform` class
 - Implements `_transform()` method.
 It accepts the following parameters:
   - `chunk`: the current chunk of data to transform
-  - `enc`: a string that represents the current encoding of the data
+  - `encoding`: a string that represents the current encoding of the data
-  - `cb`: a callback to invoke when the transformation is done.
+  - `callback`: a callback to invoke when the transformation is done.
 This allows you to have asynchronous transformations.

 ```
 import { Transform } from 'readable-stream'